Introduction๐Ÿ”—

 The video below demonstrates how to install a 9V battery into the device.

-All AbleNet external switches can be connected to the iTalk2 for users who need a different activation method.
+You can connect all AbleNet external switches to the iTalk2 for users who need a different activation method.
 This allows a user to play a message using the switches that best meets their mobility needs.
 The video below demonstrates how to connect an external switch to the iTalk2.

-The iTalk2 can be used to activate switch-enabled toys and appliances by using the input/output jacks.
+The iTalk2 can activate switch-enabled toys and appliances through its input/output jacks.
 This allows a user to play a message and activate a toy or accessory at the same time.
 Battery-operated toys can be made switch-enabled using the AbleNet Battery Device Adapter, and any item with a plug can be switch-enabled using the AbleNet PowerLink 4.
 The video below demonstrates how to use the iTalk2 to activate toys and appliances.

 Please visit the iTalk2 Support Hub for additional support resources.
 If you have any additional questions, please contact the ableCARE Product Success Team for further assistance.